Cleg83/Resurrect-The-Bedlam-Six-/README.md

 All the pages of the site use the same background image so I wanted to chose a color scheme that contrasted with the image in a visually pleasing and coherent manner.

-* I have used `#fcfcf51` as the text color when the background is dark & `#000000` for the text color when the background is light.
+* I have used `#fcfcf5` as the text color when the background is dark & `#000000` for the text color when the background is light.
+* I have also used `fcfcf5` as the color for the navbar and the footer.
 * I have used `#a10f05` as the hover color and the color of the form submit buttons.
 * I have used `#fafafa` with the opcacity set to 95% for the contact form background and as the background for each band member's profile.
-* `#f1f2df` was used for the footer to match the header / navbar color.
+The difference is subtle but works more effectively than using `fcfcf5` for these sections.

   ![Color scheme](documents/rtb6-color-scheme.png)